 Every month we check 4 pharmaceutical industry regulatory bodies (the FDA, European Commission, MHRA, and HPRA) and bring together their news into one handy update.

-- 12 December – FDA Approves Two Oral Therapies to Treat Gonorrhea
+- 12 Feb – FDA Approves First-of-Its-Kind Device to Treat Pancreatic Cancer

 No updates